connixu/connixu/Resume.md

 **Duties, Accomplishments and Related Skills:**

 - Leveraged the Google Maps API and the ggplot package within R to provide family-tree and map-based visualizations demonstrating the spread of scholarly understanding between 100+ academics and professors.
 - Effectively supported professor in Jewish History department by attending regular meetings and providing visualization drafts and examples on a timely basis in order to ensure the provision of deliverables within two-week deadline.
-**Supervisor:** Rebecca Kobrin (212-854-9017)

-**Okay to contact this Supervisor:** Yes

 **Salaried Consultant
 Robert Half**